 Galactic Emission Mapping Project (GEMP) is a project located in Portugal aimed at mapping the polarised galactic emission at 5GHz and 10GHz.

 The Herschel Space Observatory was a space-based telescope that studied the Universe in the light of the far-infrared and submillimeter portions of the spectrum.

 Hyper Suprime-Cam (HSC)

 The Subaru HSC survey is an optical survey that covers 1400 square degrees of the sky with the depth of median redshift~1.
 One of the main science targets of the survey is weak lensing cosmology.

 Juno is in 53-day polar orbits, observing Jupiter in order to understand the planet's gross size and structural properties, as well as measuring its atmospheric composition, temperature and deep wind profiles.

-Large Synoptic Survey Telescope (LSST) – Dark Energy Science Collaboration (DESC)
+Legacy Survey of Space and Time (LSST) – Dark Energy Science Collaboration (DESC)

 The LSST is a ground-based telescope in Chile that has been designed to study Dark Matter and Dark Energy.
 The LSST is due to begin observing in 2020.